cstawarz/jel/mwel.md

 Functions
 ---------

-A function definition (i.e. a "def" statement) can appear in any statement list.
+A function definition statement can appear in any statement list.
 It both creates the function and binds it to a name.
-If "def" is preceded by "local", then the binding is local to the current scope.
+If "function" is preceded by "local", then the binding is local to the current scope.
 Otherwise, the binding is global.

-TODO:  Support inline function defintions (i.e. lambda expressions)?
+An inline function defintion (i.e. function definition expression) creates a function but does not bind it to a name.

 As in Lua, functions are first-class values with proper lexical scoping.
 As such, the body of a function can access local names from all enclosing local scopes (including any enclosing function definitions).